-- On April 15, 2020, the Company announced a positive preliminary economic assessment ("PEA") for its Homestake Ridge gold project located in northwestern British Columbia.
+- On May 20, 2020, the Company announced a significant advancement in targeting high-grade gold mineralization at the 100% owned Committee Bay gold project in Nunavut.
+Auryn's technical team analyzed recent and historical drill results from across the 300-kilometer greenstone belt and differentiated the geophysical conductivity responses between high-grade and low-grade mineralization.
+This led to revisiting a number of high potential targets across the belt that are characterized by strong gold-in-till anomalies and highgrade gold in outcrop or boulder trains, where historical drilling has not yet explained the extensive high-grade occurrences.
+In addition, undrilled targets were identified that have both high-grade boulder and outcrop rock samples as well as conductivity responses that are consistent with observed high-grade mineralization in other areas of the belt. - On April 15, 2020, the Company announced a positive preliminary economic assessment ("PEA") for its Homestake Ridge gold project located in northwestern British Columbia.
 Under the base case scenario, which used a gold price of US\$1,350 per ounce and a discount rate of 5%, the project is expected to generate an NPV of US\$108 million and an IRR of 23.6%.
-The Company plans to file the NI43-101 PEA report within 45 days (see press release dated April 15, 2020). - On February 28, 2020, November 14 and October 28, 2019 the Company announced results from its initial surface programs at the Curibaya project in southern Peru.
+The Company has filed the NI43-101 PEA report (see press release dated April 15, 2020). - On February 28, 2020, November 14 and October 28, 2019 the Company announced results from its initial surface programs at the Curibaya project in southern Peru.
 The work included a rock sampling program completed in Q4 2019 followed up by a geological mapping and sampling program completed in early 2020.
 Through geological mapping, a series of rhyolite to dacite flow dome complexes have been identified.
 Auryn's technical team believes these domes are the source for the widespread, high-grade precious metal veins sampled to-date across a 4 x 4 kilometer alteration system.
 Highlights from the 2019 sampling include up to 7,990 g/t silver, 17.65 g/t gold and 6.97% copper. - On February 10, 2020 Auryn received its environmental permit, the Declaración de Impacto Ambiental ("DIA"), from the Peruvian Ministry of Energy and Mines for its Sombrero copper-gold project in Southern Peru.
 The DIA covers an area of 1,031 hectares and allows the Company to drill up to 33 holes from 23 platforms on the Ccascabamba Sombrero Main target area, where Auryn has completed the majority of its work to-date within the 130,000 hectare land package. - On January 17, 2020 the Company confirmed the age of the intrusives directly associated with mineralization at the Sombero copper gold skarn project in Southern Peru.
 Based on results from five uranium lead dates taken from zircon crystals obtained from diorite sills at the Ccascabamba and Nioc targets, ages range from 38.85 to 40.47 million years.
-This places the mineralization within the same Eocene-aged metallogenic event that produced several world-class deposits in the Andahuaylas-Yauri belt.

-&lt; Refer to the page 4 and 26 for cautionary wording concerning forward-looking information>
+This places the mineralization within the same Eocene-aged metallogenic event that produced several world-class deposits in the Andahuaylas-Yauri belt. - < Refer to the page 5 and 26 for cautionary wording concerning forward-looking information>